 2.1: Requesting your Accommodation Letter

-Students will need a current accommodation letter each semester in order to receive academic accommodations in your courses.
-During your initial appointment, your Learning Specialist will print your letter and email it to you.
-After the first semester with the DRC, students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter Request per course per semester and/or as accommodations change within a semester.
+Students will need to request a current accommodation letter each semester per course in order to receive academic accommodations.
+During your initial appointment, your Learning Specialist will review the process to request your accommodation letter through the DRC’s online portal.
+Students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter Request per course per semester and/or as accommodations change within a semester.

 If you would like a third party individual to have access to your DRC records and documentation, email your Learning Specialist to request a 3rd Party Release of Information be sent to you via DocuSign.